 That was me, a week ago.
-Yes, that picture is of me in my leopard, leather, and heels red-neck-rigging my way through something mid-way through an 8-hour puppy birth.
+Yes, that picture is of me in my leopard, leather, and heels red-neck-rigging my way through an 8-hour puppy birth.

 The Friday was like any other Friday, I woke up, dropped my daughter off at school and made my way to work.
 As a foster/adoptive my phone is constantly being blown up for placements.
 As most foster/adoptive families know you always play the game of seeing if a placement could have a space with you.
 Well, Friday the stars aligned.
 We were able to welcome two new little girls in to our mix.
 Though ultimately, they were not a good fit for our family, BUT for four days they got to be in the middle of Rein's amazing birth story.

-Now the crazy thing was not that she a puppy, the crazy thing was that she had 7.
+Now the crazy thing was not that she had a puppy, the crazy thing was that SHE HAD 7.
 Given a few weeks earlier we told she didn't have any puppies inside of her.
-Needless to say, after our failed attempts to still try to make it our Thanksgiving dinner, we did not.
+Needless to say, after our failed attempts to continue to try to make it our Thanksgiving dinner, we did not.
 Luckily, we have a great support system that understood.

 Now the puppies are week old and the Blackwell Ranch is back in stable condition!